 In the interim, it appears Watterson has found something worth the effort.
-This week, Simon & Schuster quietly dropped a landing page for The Mysteries, a 72-page “illustrated fable for grown-ups” from Watterson and artist John Kascht, which is due for release in October.
+On Tuesday, October 10, Andrews McMeel Publishing released The Mysteries ($18), a 72-page “illustrated fable for grown-ups” from Watterson and artist John Kascht.
 The plot: “A long-ago kingdom is afflicted with unexplainable calamities.
 Hoping to end the torment, the king dispatches his knights to discover the source of the mysterious events.
 Years later, a single battered knight returns.”

-Watterson is credited as the author and Kascht as the illustrator, though the synopsis makes their respective roles less defined.
-According to Simon & Schuster, Watterson worked “in unusually close collaboration” with Kascht for several years and both artists stepped away from their established methodology for the project, “inventing images together that neither could anticipate—a mysterious process in its own right.”
+Watterson is credited as the author and both Watterson and Kascht as the illustrators.
+According to the publisher, Watterson worked “in unusually close collaboration” with Kascht for several years and both artists stepped away from their established methodology for the project, “inventing images together that neither could anticipate—a mysterious process in its own right.”

 The Mysteries comes roughly 28 years after Watterson concluded Calvin and Hobbes in 1995.
 The strip became a cultural sensation: Calvin’s anti-authoritarian attitude and wild imagination struck a chord with readers.
 Watterson opted to end it after just 10 years, a rarity for newspaper strips that can run for decades and eventually see work subcontracted to other artists.
 Famously, Watterson also avoided exploiting his creations, limiting merchandising to a few calendars.